Hyun-je/SORT-ros/README.md

 # SORT-ros
-SORT(Simple Online and Realtime Tracking) node for ROS
+Implementation of SORT(Simple Online and Realtime Tracking) algorithm for ROS Melodic.
+It can be used track objects in realtime from image or pointcloud detection.
+To maximize computational speed, all of soruce codes is written fully c++ language.

 ## Installation
 1. Install OpenCV for ROS Melodic